ChinaNetCloud/nc-backup-py/README.md

 The AWS CLI will calculate and auto-populate the Content-MD5 header for both standard and multipart uploads.
 If the checksum that S3 calculates does not match the Content-MD5 provided, S3 will not store the object and instead will return an error message back the AWS CLI.
 The AWS CLI will retry this error up to 5 times before giving up.
 On the case that any files fail to transfer successfully to S3, the AWS CLI will exit with a non zero RC.
 See aws help returncodes for more information.

 # How to decrypt

+The encryption script is the same script used for decription.
+Is should be user as follows:

+python encryption/encryption.py -d --KEY_FILE "conf/key_file" --OBJECTIVES "/Users/cncuser/Downloads/backup/compressed" --DESTINATION "/Users/cncuser/Downloads/backup/encrypted" --HOME_FOLDER "/Users/cncuser/Documents/py/nc-backup-py"

++ -d: is to say we are decrypting.
++ --KEY_FILE "conf/key_file": is to indicate the path to the keyfile to used for decryption.
++ --OBJECTIVES "/path/to/file(s)": It's to say where are the encrypted files to be decrypted. if the download is more than one file they need to have names that start with the same partern; the software asumes you mean wild card (*) at the end.
++ --DESTINATION "path/and/name/of/tar.gz/file": this is the name and path that you want the resulting file to have after decryption
++ --HOME_FOLDER "/path/to/source/code/nc-backup-py": this is for the encryption script to know where the whole backups software is installed.

 # LICENSE